 DEP's Large Generator Interconnection Procedure (LGIP) requires the proposed generation to be capable of delivering the requested MW to the Point of Interconnection (POI) at a 0.95 lagging power factor.
 For analysis of the power factor requirement, the Customer-supplied data regarding inverter capabilities, collector field configuration, impedances and line charging, and transformer impedances were used.
-The results of the analysis indicate that the proposed solar plant design, without capacitors, DOES NOT meet the 0.95 lagging power factor requirement at the POI for the requested MW delivery level.
-The customer has chosen the option to add a capacitor bank to help meet the power factor requirement.
-With a capacitor bank added to the design, Table 2 below summarizes the approved MW at the POI, along with the MVAR capability at the POI and the capacitor size required to meet the 0.95 lagging power factor requirement at the POI.
+The results of the analysis indicate that the proposed solar plant design, without capacitors, does not meet the 0.95 lagging power factor requirement at the POI for the requested MW delivery level.
+Table 3 below summarizes the approved MW at the POI, along with the MVAR capability at the POI and the capacitor size required to meet the 0.95 lagging power factor requirement at the POI.